relativity

 Inverse units, inverse algebra Read More »

 The first derivation is similar to here.
-Lorentz transformations for space with time Let unprimed x and t be from inertial frame K and primed x′ and t′ be from inertial frame K′.
+Lorentz transformation for the time domain: Let unprimed x and t be from inertial frame K and primed x′ and t′ be from inertial frame K′.
 Since space is assumed to be homogeneous, the transformation must be linear.
 The most general linear relationship is obtained with four constant

 Equivalence principle